My Christmas Basketball Wishes to all involved with Maine basketball!

 The UMaine women’s team wins both the America East Conference’s regular season and tournament to qualify for the NCAA’s big dance and wins a game in March Madness for the second time in program history; reduces its use of the 3 as it is taking 47.2 percent of its field-goal attempts from the arc and is only shooting 31.1 percent on 3’s.

 Both teams get to the foul line more by going inside more and taking the ball to the hoop more.
-Find a well-spaced floor setup formation to make it easier to go inside, inside-out and dribble penetration to get open 3’s and get to the foul line more and improve to 75 percent from their current in 60s
+Find a well-spaced floor setup formation to make it easier to go inside, inside-out and dribble penetration to get open 3’s and get to the foul line more and improve to 75 percent from their current both at 65%.

 Both Husson basketball coaches, Warren Caurso and Kissy Walker, win their NAC regular-season championships and postseason tournaments to get to DIII national tournament and win a couple of games there.